 Understanding the payment process is an important step toward getting paid by your customers.
-When a customer checks out, they can choose to pay for their order using any of the methods that you've enabled in the Payment providers area of Shopify.
+When a customer checks out, they can choose to pay for their order using any of the methods that you've enabled in the Payment providers area of your Shopify admin.
 You can enable a variety of payment methods using Shopify.

 There are a few different things to consider when you're choosing which payment methods to offer.
 If you want to let your customers pay using a credit card, then you can use Shopify Payments or a third-party provider.